thenumbernine/efesoln-cl-lua/README.md

 That's probably why the metric tensor solved values are diverging.
 TODO constrain it somehow.

+To run this with my cl-cpu project, use: `path/to/cl-cpu/run.lua -cpp -I `pwd`/include ./run.lua`

 ### TODO:

 * reduce allocations for solvers that aren't being used